Caesezr/Devops-Project/README.md

+**DESCRIPTION**

+This is a basic API database project that I worked on while learning API's and how to connect to them, including creating Databases and storing the information pulled from the API's in these databases.

+**BREAKDOWN**

 Pokémon Database Manager
 This Python script connects to the PokéAPI to fetch Pokémon details and stores them in a local SQLite database.
 It provides an interactive menu for the user to retrieve, add, and remove Pokémon from the database.